cailinkless/flatiron-project-2/README.md

 1.)
 Program List

   Displays a list of programs that the user has created.
 In this view only the title and show dates are displayed, with an option to view the full program.
-PROBLEM!
+Options are also provided to go back to the main account page or log out.

+  Viewing a program shows a formatted version of the show information provided when the draft was created.
+Below the program draft are options to:

+    1.)
+Edit the program (which brings the user to a similar screen to the initial one for creating the draft, but with form fields pre-populated with the original information.
+The user can change as many or as few of the fields as they choose.)

+    2.)
+Delete the program (returns the user to their full program list)

+    3.)
+Go back to their full program list.

 2.)
 Draft program